- Search The Registry

 His most daring move came on March 2, 1888, when the order received a state charter for the nation's first Black-owned, Black-operated bank.
 The True Reformers' bank prospered for years and was the only bank in Richmond able to continue honoring checks during the financial panic of 1893.

 In 1891, the Reformers dedicated a new hall that housed the various operations of the order.
-The building contained the bank, several business offices, three stores, four large meeting rooms, and a concert hall.
-The largest building in the city-owned by Blacks, it was also constructed entirely by Blacks.
-By that time the order's membership approached 10,000, and it soon acquired a hotel, published a weekly newspaper, ran a general merchandise store, and operated a home for aged members.
-From its humble beginnings as temperance society, Browne built the order into the largest Black fraternal society and Black-owned business in the country.
+The building contained a bank, several business offices, three stores, four large meeting rooms, and a concert hall.
+The largest building in the city-owned by Blacks, was also constructed entirely by Blacks.
+By that time, the order's membership approached 10,000, and it soon acquired a hotel, published a weekly newspaper, ran a general merchandise store, and operated a home for aged members.
+From its humble beginnings as a temperance society, Browne built the order into the largest Black fraternal society and Black-owned business in the country.
 The impressive new True Reformers' Hall in Richmond symbolized the order's premier position.

 Success aside, Browne engendered controversy in Richmond's Black community.
 His conservatism and enormous ego irritated many of his contemporaries, most notably John Mitchell Jr., the editor of the Richmond Planet.
 Two incidents in 1895 particularly raised eyebrows.
-After Mitchell and a Black Massachusetts legislator presented themselves in March at the governor's mansion for a reception tendered to the visiting Massachusetts Committee on Mercantile Affairs, Browne wrote to a local newspaper criticizing their behavior and explaining his own less confrontational view of race relations: "Legal equality and cordial relation—to the extent of building up the negro race—are the desires of respectable and sensible negroes; and they are as much opposed to social equality between whites and blacks as are the whites themselves."
+After Mitchell and a Black Massachusetts legislator presented themselves in March at the governor's mansion for a reception tendered to the visiting Massachusetts Committee on Mercantile Affairs, Browne wrote to a local newspaper criticizing their behavior and explaining his own less aggressive view of race relations: "Legal equality and cordial relation—to the extent of building up the negro race—are the desires of respectable and sensible negroes; and they are as much opposed to social equality between whites and blacks as are the whites themselves."

-The following September Browne arranged to sell his copyrighted plans for the True Reformers to the order for $50,000.
-Many in Richmond, and Mitchell in particular, regarded the transaction as an overwhelming proof of Browne's greed.
+The following September, Browne arranged to sell his copyrighted plans for the True Reformers to the order for $50,000.
+Many in Richmond, and Mitchell in particular, regarded the transaction as overwhelming proof of Browne's greed.
 Browne was one of only eight men, including Booker T. Washington, selected to represent Blacks at the Cotton States and International Exposition in Atlanta in 1895.
 The True Reformers' exhibition there enhanced Browne's stature and that of his order in what proved to be his last major achievement.